magentaong/EcoStep/README.md

 # 🌱 EcoStep Landing Page 🌱

 **Welcome to the EcoStep Landing Page!**  <br>
-This project is a fully responsive and interactive landing page designed and developed to highlight EcoStep’s commitment to sustainable and environmentally conscious living. <br><br>
+This project is a responsive and interactive landing page designed and developed to highlight EcoStep’s commitment to sustainable and environmentally conscious living.
+It's focus is on implementing HTML and CSS only <br><br>
 Designed using Adobe Illustrator (Icon) and Figma (Lo-fi prototype)
 ---